kotlarmilos/coreclr-ios-perf/README.md

 ## Setup Overview

-The complete setup involves three main steps:
+The complete setup involves two main steps:
 1. **Build the .NET Runtime** - Custom runtime packs for iOS
 2. **Build the iOS SDK (macios)** - Build the custom iOS SDK workload
-3. **Patch Local Workloads** - Replace your local iOS workloads with the custom builds

 After setup, you can build and run a MAUI sample app to test CoreCLR performance.
+The included `NuGet.config` automatically uses the local builds without modifying your system.

 ## Step 1: Build the .NET Runtime